netdata/netdata/docs/cloud/alerts-notifications/add-discord-notification.md

 learn_docs_purpose: "Instructions on how to add notification configuration for discord" -->

-From the Cloud interface, you can manage your space's notification settings and from these you can add specific configuration to get notifications delivered on discord.
+From the Netdata Cloud UI, you can manage your space's notification settings and enable the configuration to deliver notifications on Discord.

 #### Prerequisites